 - How to Expedite your Interviews World Wide

 - How to Manage Entries to the US Post Covid, ESTA Extensions and B-2 Extensions

 - What to do if a client needs to travel under an emergency situation.

 A mock consular interview will be also be conducted, to show attorneys the different types of scenarios their clients can expect.

-This program will be recorded live on Thursday, August 11, 2022.
-The recorded package, available in audio or video format and including seminar materials, will be available approximately two to three weeks after the live program ends.*
+This program was recorded live on Thursday, August 11, 2022.
+The recorded package, available in audio or video format and including seminar materials, is available now*

 * The Video recording is a video of the webinar (including sound).
 The Audio recording is audio only, for those who wish to listen to it without visuals (such as in the car).
 You can also purchase both formats together.
 Note: All downloads must be downloaded to a computer first, before transferring them to another device.